slmanju/todoapp/README.md

-# todoapp
+# To-Do App
+Learn Spring by creating a REST API.

-This is the source code for my RESTful webservice tutorial in my blog http://slmanju.blogspot.com
+This is the source code for RESTful webservice tutorial in my blog http://slmanju.blogspot.com

 * Section 1 : CRUD
     * [Introduction](http://slmanju.blogspot.com/2018/01/rest-tutorial-introduction.html)